 - In addition, new formats have arrived that improve convenience: store pickup, appointment, contactless payments …

 It has always been said that “knowledge is power” and this is now more true than ever.
-In a shopping mall it is essential to have a holistic knowledge about the customer and about the center itself.
+In a shopping mall it is essential to have a holistic knowledge about the customer and about the center itself, and here is when advanced analytics came into work.

 - We must know the client’s behavior profile, understand why they behave in a certain way, their recurrence, the length of stay … Insights that will help us to profile our clients.
 Nowadays technology allows us to know how they move in the center, to intuit their tastes, their motivations …